1sherlynn/udemy-redux-3/README.md

 ```
 - Added **console.log(this.props.posts)** to test which the list of blog posts is able to be printed
 - Observed that there are 2 objects being printed.
 1 empty object and the other containing our posts
-- When we first rendered the component,our after the component is rendered one time do we call our action creator to go and fetch our list of posts
+- When we first rendered the component, only after the component is rendered one time then do we call our action creator to go and fetch our list of posts
 - So everything renders one time without any posts being available
-- After the AJAX request is complete, our action creator finishes, the **promise resolves**, our state is **recalculated** and our component re-renders with the **repopulated props of posts**
+- After the AJAX request is complete, our action creator finishes, the **promise resolves**, our state is then **recalculated** and our component re-renders with the **repopulated props of posts**
 - Hence we see the **two** console logs